fxcjahid/editorjs-idea-box/README.md

 ![](https://badgen.net/badge/CodeX%20Editor/v2.0/blue)

-# Warning Tool
+# Ideal Box Tool

-Provides Warning Block for the [CodeX Editor](https://ifmo.su/editor).
+Provides Ideal Box Block for the [CodeX Editor](https://ifmo.su/editor).
 Block has title and message.
 It can be used, for example, for editorials notifications or appeals.

 ![](https://capella.pics/2d7b7bc1-ac46-4020-89c9-390d1a7297e2.jpg)